githwxi/XATSHOME/xassets/README.md

 ```

 The expected output of the above command-line is some code in JavaScript,
-which be readily mixed with other code in JavaScript obtained elsewhere.
+which can be readily mixed with other code in JavaScript obtained elsewhere.
 Please find some running examples inside `contrib/githwxi/pground` for
 more details.